Jolt Dance Company

 Let inside me laugh, 2007

 "Let inside me Laugh" was created as an exploration of the experiences of two of our core dancers Stephen and Michael Krammer, both of whom have Autism.
-Using dance in combination with original film by Rick Harvie, the piece was a powerful and moving expression of both the frustrations and fragile beauty inherent in this condition.
+Using dance in combination with original film by Rick Harvie, the piece was a powerful and moving expression of both frustration and fragile beauty.

 Absolute was presented in three parts, each seeking to explore a different aspect of what it means to be human.
 "Absolute Trust" explored the unique bond between our dancers.
 "Absolutely Absurd" offered us a chance to laugh at ourselves.
 "Absolute" was about the need to be whole without the need to explain or justify yourself to the world.